faraggi/besu-public-mainnet/besu-public-mainnet.md

 ## Hardware & Software

 The hardware requirements to be able to run a public mainnet node on ethereum will depend on what client you choose.
-Besu will need at least 4GB of RAM, and 750GB of hard disk space to run perfomantly.
+Besu will need at least 4GB of RAM, and 750GB of hard disk space to run performantly.
 Storage will need to be SSDs or NVMe in order to keep up with the speeds needed to sync the chain.

 However, there are options that need more and possibilities to reduce the requirements.
 This some approximate data on syncing to mainnet on different setups: